How to Make a Rakhi With Paper?

 How to make a quill paper rakhi:

 Cut paper quills to create creative and attractive shapes of various sizes with a quilling kit.
 Glue the decorative rakhi stickers in the middle of each quill.
 Make sure that the edges of the stickers flush with the quills.
 Now, paste the ribbon to the rakhi.
+This is considered to be a very artistic paper rakhi design that can make anyone go wow.

 And more interesting ideas